The Walking Drum: Plot summary

 Riding eastward, Mathurin befriends a group of oppressed peasants before rejoining the caravan as it approaches Paris.
-Safia has learned that Mathurin's father is at Alamut, the fortress of the Old Man of the Mountain (Assassin), but warns that going there is dangerous.
-She leaves the caravan and remains in Paris, but Mathurin must go on and seek his father.
+Safia has learned that Mathurin's father is at Alamut, the fortress of the Old Man of the Mountain.
+She leaves the caravan and remains in Paris, but Mathurin goes on to seek his father.
 Both caravans will travel eastward and cross the Russian steppes together.

 In Paris, Mathurin talks with a group of students but offends a teacher and must flee again for his life.
-Chancing upon the fleeing Comtesse de Malcrais, Suzanne, whom he assists in escaping from Count Robert.
-They meet up with the caravans again at Provins, where they are joined by a company of acrobats (including Khatib) and additional caravans from Italy, Armenia, the Baltic, Venice, and the Netherlands.
-The caravans join together and travel to Kiev to trade their woolen cloaks and other goods for furs.
+He chances upon the fleeing Comtesse de Malcrais, Suzanne, whom he assists in escaping from Count Robert.
+They meet up with the caravans again at Provins and are joined by a company of acrobats (including Khatib) and additional caravans from Italy, Armenia, the Baltic, Venice, and the Netherlands.
+The caravans join and travel to Kiev to trade goods for furs.
 Denied passage down the Dnieper by boat, the caravans head southward from Kiev.
 Crossing the Southern Bug and approaching the Chicheklaya, they encounter hostile Pechenegs.
-Stalling for time as the caravan drives south toward the Black Sea, Kerbouchard exchanges pleasantries with the Khan, fights a duel with Prince Yury, and receives a drink, but as he leaves the camp the Khan warns him that the Petchenegs will attack the caravan in the morning.
+Stalling for time as the caravan drives south toward the Black Sea, Kerbouchard exchanges pleasantries with the Khan, fights a duel with Prince Yury, and receives a drink.
+However, as he leaves the camp, the Khan says that the Petchenegs will attack the caravan in the morning.

-Kerbouchard returns to the caravan, which has nearly reached the Black Sea, and assists as they contrive rudimentary fortifications, hoping to hold their ground against the Petchenegs until boats arrive to take them to Constantinople.
-A protracted battle ensues, by the end of which most of the caravan merchants are killed, but Suzanne may have escaped in a small boat, and Mathurin, wounded, hides in the brush and nurses himself gradually back to health, barely surviving to emerge, reclaim his horse, and ride to Byzantium by land, clothed in rags.
+Kerbouchard returns to the caravan, which is approaching the Black Sea, and assists as they contrive rudimentary fortifications, hoping to hold their ground against the Petchenegs until boats arrive to take them to Constantinople.
+A battle ensues, by the end of which most of the caravan merchants are killed, but Suzanne may have escaped in a small boat, and Mathurin, wounded, hides in the brush and nurses himself back to health, surviving to reclaim his horse, and ride to Byzantium, clothed in rags.